 BBL and laser are both light-based treatments used in facial rejuvenation, treating pigmentation, unwanted blood vessels and rosacea.
 In practical terms, BBL is a good general treatment for a large area of skin, allowing therapy of multiple skin concerns in one session.
 Laser tends to be more intense and is used for individual lesions of concern.

 - Facial BBL treatment is a type of light therapy that uses a broad spectrum of light to target a range of skin concerns, including hyperpigmentation, sun damage, and uneven skin tone.
 BBL technology uses different filters to customise the wavelength of light that is delivered to the skin, allowing for targeted treatment of specific skin concerns.
 BBL treatment can also stimulate collagen production, which can help to reduce the appearance of fine lines and wrinkles.
 BBL is useful for treating large areas of skin, such as the entire face or chest.
+BBL treatment may not be suitable for people with darker skin types.

 While both BBL and laser treatments can improve the appearance of the skin on the face, in particular for lightening dark patches on the skin, the best treatment option will depend on the individual's specific skin concerns and goals.
 An experienced primary care skin doctor or dermatologist can determine the diagnosis of pigmentation of concern (i.e. sun spots vs. skin cancer).
 This will determine which treatment option is best suited to an individual's needs.